andrei0x309/yup-live-chrome-extension/README.md

 ## Pages

-- Main page - profile, balance, and website rateing system.
+- Main page - profile, balance, and website rating system.
 - Optional Notifications page - shows notifications.
 - Settings page - change settings.
-- Login page - login or create account using YUP Live website.
+- Login page - login or create an account using the YUP Live website.
 - Usage page - show how many likes you have left and a counter for the next refill.
 - Info page - show info about the extension.